 The Scimrahn have a tribal society.
 Living in small communities makes the society mobile and harder for the Chezbah to annihilate.

 Different tribes have their own functions in society.
-The three main types are translated as makers (or industry), carriers and raiders.
+The four main types are translated as makers (or industry), carriers, raiders and minstrels.